The Golden Horde (video game): Combat

-Every time an enemy unit is killed, all player units within a certain range gain experience points, with the unit who performed the fatal hit gaining more experience than other nearby units.
-When a unit accumulates a certain amount of experience, he levels up, increasing his hit points, defence, and offence.
+Every time an enemy unit is killed, all player units within a certain range gain experience points, with the unit that performed the fatal hit gaining more experience than other nearby units.
+When a unit accumulates a certain amount of experience, it levels up, increasing its hit points, defence, and offence.
 He also gains access to additional special abilities.
-This is an automatic process; the player has no input into the levelling up process of normal units.
+This is an automatic process; the player has no input into the levelling-up process of normal units.
 Players do, however, have input in levelling up heroes.
 Heroes have more health points and are stronger than normal units, and in some missions, if the player's hero dies, the mission is immediately over.
 When the hero gains a level, the player must manually upgrade his skills, choosing from three categories of skill - Strategic (grants bonuses to all allied troops), Tactical (grants bonuses to all nearby troops), and Combat (grants bonuses to hero unit only).

 When the player's units see enemies, they react automatically, depending on which stance the player has selected from the four available; "Aggressive" (attack enemies as soon as they come within range, and pursue fleeing enemies indefinitely), "Defensive" (attack enemies as soon as they come within range, but only pursue them a short distance), "Hold the ground" (units defend their position and do not pursue the enemy), and "Passive" (units do not attack the enemy unless they are attacked first).
 As well as these four stances, the player also has three formations from which to choose: line, column, and free formation.
 Weather conditions also play a part in combat.
 For example, rain slows down all movement, snow decreases visibility and shooting range, ice can break and drown troops, fire can spread from one object to another depending on wind direction and speed.
 Wind is also important for archers - those shooting downwind get a 10%-30% range increase, depending on the strength of the wind, whilst those shooting upwind get a 10%-30% range decrease.